UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/teodora.chirila/index.md

 - LED Control: Controls the three LEDs based on the detected distance.

 - Buzzer Control: Generates tones on the buzzers corresponding to ”played” notes.
-(Potential addition: Recording functionality to store and playback user input.)

 ![Architecture diagram](architecture.png)